More information coming soon about Green activities

-The students were shown a short recycling video -What happens at the MRF (Material Recovery Facility); https://youtu.be/Zh4F3sZNLqA.
-The waste reduction program is off to a productive start thanks to an amazing team effort between students, custodians, administration, and parent volunteers!
+Students were shown a short recycling video -What happens at the MRF (Material Recovery Facility); https://youtu.be/Zh4F3sZNLqA.
+The waste reduction program got off to a productive start thanks to an amazing team effort between students, custodians, administration, and parent volunteers!
 The students were enthusiastic and quickly adapted to the 3 sorting stations for compost, recycling, and trash.
-With the recycling program back in place, we will see a reduction in waste and will report back on our progress as a school community.
+With a recycling program back in place, we expected a reduction in waste.
 Thank you for doing your part to reduce waste, and together we can all make a difference!
 A big thank you to all the green volunteers that helped us with this activity!

-The Green Committee will encourage students to bike, walk or roll to school on this day (weather permitting) and register the school on the website www.walkbiketoschool.org as a participating CT school.
+The Green Committee encourages students to bike, walk or roll to school on this day (weather permitting) and register the school on the website www.walkbiketoschool.org as a participating CT school.

-In conjunction with the EMS 10th Annual GatorWalk, the EMS Green Schools Committee is hosting a sneaker drive beginning on Monday, October 16th through Friday, October 20th.
-Support your students during the GatorWalk while promoting the importance of recycling.
-Together, we can all make a difference by recycling waste in our community.
+In conjunction with the EMS 10th Annual GatorWalk, the EMS Green Schools Committee hosted a sneaker drive where families were encouraged to support their students during the GatorWalk while promoting the importance of recycling.

-In support of National Recycling Day on Wednesday, November 15th, the EMS Green Committee is running a school-wide battery recycling drive.
-You can drop off your used batteries any day during the week of 11/13 – 11/17, and the EMS Green Committee will take them to a responsible recycling facility.
-A collection box will be located at the main school entrance.
+In support of National Recycling Day on November 15th, the EMS Green Committee ran a school-wide battery recycling drive.
+Families were able to drop off used batteries in a collection box at the main school entrance, and the EMS Green Committee took them to a responsible recycling facility.

-The Green Committee will have a blue bin for parents/staff to drop off the unwanted light strands at the main door (7th-grade entrance).
-A green volunteer drops all lights off at Holy Hill for proper recycling.
-We accept holiday lights that no longer work.
+The Green Committee collected unwanted light strands from parents and staff members.
+A green volunteer then dropped all lights at Holy Hill for proper recycling.
+Only holiday lights that no longer work were accepted.

 Anti – Idling - The school encourages parents to be mindful and not to leave cars running while waiting in the pickup line.
 The state has an Anti-Idling law, and parents need to remember this at drop-off and pick-up.
 Anti-Idling - Compliance, and Enforcement (ct.gov)